My No Knead Bread – A Work in Progress

 Once that 30 minutes is up, take the pan out of the oven and transfer your dough.
 If using parchment paper, it’s as easy as lifting it from the bowl.
 Some people like to just roll it out of the proofing pan into the baking pan, just don’t let it do so from too high or the impact will knock out a lot of the air built up inside.
 You will lose some no matter what though.

 There are those who like to slice the top of their loaves and some who don’t. there are some recipes that call for it, and many that never mention it.
-I’ve done both ways, but I will say the easiest way to do so with with a good pair of kitchen shears.
+If you do not have a reallllly sharp knife to do this with, try a razor blade, or an even easier way to do it is with a good pair of kitchen shears.
 Just jab the points in and give a snip or three.
 I’ve heard that in the days of communal baking ovens, the slice pattern was used to help identify whose loaf it was.
+One of the reasons for really doing this is allow for some of the steam generated by the baking to escape without causing the dough to “but out” of the top of the loaf.
+It sounds similar to how concrete workers put grooves in their concrete pads to control inevitable cracking.

 If using a covered dish, put the cover on and place in the oven.
 If not, place the pan in the oven and pour 2-3 cups of water into the metal plan you placed on the bottom rack, then close up the oven and set your timer for 30 minutes.
 By the way, make sure you use a “sheet metal” type pan if you’re doing the uncovered method, any other pan, including cast iron, could very well crack from thermal shock (rapid change in temp) when adding the water.

 After 30 minutes, remove your lid (if using), and bake another 5-15 minutes.
 How long depends on how you want your crust.
 The longer you go, the thicker your crust will get.
-I was going to say crisper, and at first it will be, but I also find that by the next day it will absorb enough moisture from the air as to lose it’s crispness a bit.
+I was going to say crisper, and at first, it will be, but I also find that by the next day it will absorb enough moisture from the air as to lose it’s crispness a bit.
 It may take a few loaves for you to decide how you want your crust, and it may vary from loaf to loaf, I usually go about 8-10 minutes.
+If you have an instant read thermometer, your bread is done when it hits at least 190F, but it may also easily end up between 200-210F.

 Once you decide it’s ready, remove from the oven, remove from the pan and let it sit.
 Preferably on a wire rack.
 Barring that, a clean towel.
 This is to help prevent condensation on the bottom of the loaf.